RicLeP/cookie-law/readme.md

 `@include('cookie-law::dialog')`

 If you want to edit anything then publish the config file

 `php artisan config:publish riclep/cookie-law`

+To create the cookies page copy the controller and view stubs from the package and adjust them to fit the site.
+You can then add the following line to the routes file:

+`Route::get(Config::get('cookie-law::cookie-law.cookie_url'), 'CookiesController@view');`

 To override the wording create a language file in `app/lang/packages/{locale}/cookie-law/lang.php` with the contents:
 ```php